WhatsApp Contact

 Place of birth: Tabriz

-Master Abolfath Ratify, also known as, Master Abolfath Rassam Arabzadeh, is of the most distinctive carpet weaving of Iran History.
-He was born in 1914 A.c (1293 according to Jalali Calendar) in Tabriz and his father Hossein Zaidi Ratify also known as, Sayyad Arab was one of the students of the famous painter kamal-ol Molk which he took the painting as his main profession, he was an immigrant Arab immigrated to Iran from Hijaz and so they were called Arab.
+Master Abolfath Ratify, also known as Master Abolfath Rassam Arabzadeh, is one of the most distinctive carpet weavers in the history of Iran.
+He was born in Tabriz in 1914 A.C (1293, according to the Jalali Calendar).
+His father, Hossein Zaidi Ratify, also known as Sayyad Arab, was one of the students of the famous painter Kamal-ol Molk.
+He took up painting as his primary profession and was an Arab immigrant who came to Iran from Hijaz, which is why they were called Arabs.

-One of his first products is weaving a portrait from a well-known face.
-He tried to implement the Valce Delave French Kublin Pattern and he redesigned it as the carpet weaving pattern, but by starting the weaving the design he realized that he has got a small knowledge on color combinations.
-So he collected the information on combinations of color from a friend which was working in a German Color paint factory, then by applying the knowledge that he had he finished his first carpet by name of Dance of Angles.
+One of his earliest works was a portrait woven from a well-known face.
+He began by trying to implement the Valce Delave French Kublin Pattern and redesigned it as a carpet weaving pattern.
+However, as he started weaving, he realized that he needed more knowledge of colour combinations.
+So, he gathered information on colour combinations from a friend who worked in a German colour paint factory.
+With this knowledge, he finished his first carpet, Dance of Angles.

 AHMAD ARCHANG